jpcofr/shrdlite-course-project/README-SHRDLITE.txt

 We wrote an extension to ask the user for clarification when their command can be parsed in more than one way.
+Whenever the function parseUtteranceIntoPlan in Shrdlite.ts finds more than one plan for a given utterance (since there is one plan returned for each interpretation and one interpretation for each parse, this means there must be more than one parse), a clarification process begins.
-Whenever there are more that one plan, a clarification process begins.
-The clarification consists on generating a description of the action to be taken for each of the options the system could find a plan for.
-All the clarifications are shown to the user on the GUI, so the user just has to write the number associated to them.
+The clarification consists of generating a description of the action to be taken for each of the options the system could find a plan for.
+All the descriptions are shown to the user on the GUI, and the user just has to enter the number associated with the option they prefer.
 Finally, the system executes the chosen option.

+The following modifications were made to implement this:

-World: added a variable to signal that the current processing state is clarification.
+World: added a variable to WorldState to signal that the current processing state is clarification, in order to be able to properly handle input from the user.

 interactive(world : World) : void: Modified to be able to manage user input regarding the chosen interpretation.
 Also takes care of prompting the user if further clarification is needed after processing a given command.

-function grammarDisambiguationQuestions(parses : Parser.ParseResult[],
+function grammarDisambiguationQuestions(plans : Planner.PlannerResult[])
-plans : Planner.PlannerResult[]): string[]
+                                                : string[]
-Generates command descriptions from every plan using describeCommand.
+Generates command descriptions for each given plan using describeCommand.

 describeCommand(cmd : Parser.Command): string
-Builds a textual description of a command.
+Builds a textual description of a command by describing the involved object and location, using the describeObject and describeLocation functions.

 How to test it?
-Utter a command whose parse is ambiguous:
+Utter a command whose parse is ambiguous, for instance:
+           'put the black ball in a box on the floor' (Here the parser will not know whether the black ball is in a box, or if we should put it in a box on the floor).
-           'put the black ball in a box on the floor' The system will show the user the possible parses it found: each one of them is numbered.
-The system expects the user for any of those numbers in order to explicitly execute that interpretation.
+The system will show the user the possible parses it found: each one of them is numbered.
+The system expects the user to enter one of those numbers in order to explicitly execute that interpretation.

 * Quantifier handling extension